rogir-2/website-performance/stages/1.prepare/readme.md

 # Data Collection
 This section aims to demonstrate the data acquisition process, outlining the steps taken to extract and load data.

 ### Data Source

 I personally know the client and they shared encrypted and password protected zip file containing csv data.
 File name is “sitelog-Dec-2023.”

-The csv consists of 6 fields and 2319 entries / records.<br>
+The csv consists of 6 fields and 2319 entries / records.
 <table>
     <tr>
         <th>Fields</th>